phan-kimngan/AI_Project_2022/README.md

 + The **outputs** directory contains **webcam** and **video_recorder** sub-directories.
 Each sub-directory continuously contains sub-directories according to datetime at the system runs.
 They contain mp4 and h264 result files for both video recording and webcam.

-See  example structure for *the final report* as below:
+See  example structure as below:
 ```
 data
 ├── data